signers/Scriptographer-Scripts/README.md

 ### Features:

 * Includes 24 Lsystem presets
-* GUI to switch through / modify the presets
+* GUI to style and select and modify presets
-* Basic styling

 ### Features to be added:

 The ability to add your own presets through the GUI.

-A decorations palette to add shapes / type with or without the lines.
+The option to add shapes

 Context sensitive and parametric support maybe.